haha150/wTesla-IOS/README.md

 4. Specify the link to the token in the apps login page, you only need to this one time
 5. Enjoy

-Comment: The reason the app uses this way to login is due to Teslas authentication process, as soon as they provide a better way to authenticate using e.g. credentials, i will update the app.
+> The reason the app uses this way to login is due to Teslas authentication process, as soon as they provide a better way to authenticate using e.g. credentials, i will update the app.

 ## Some screenshots: